Bojiii28/SMARS-PROJECT/README.md

 ---

-## Introduction
+## 📝 Introduction

 The **SMARS (Screwless Modular Assemblable Robotic System)** project demonstrates creativity in robotics and DIY electronics.

 Built on Arduino, SMARS is a modular mini-robot that requires **no screws** for assembly.
 Its design allows easy customization and autonomous functions, like obstacle avoidance, making it a perfect learning platform for beginners and hobbyists.

 **Key Goals:**
-- Learn modular assembly techniques.
+- Learn modular assembly techniques
-- Integrate sensors and motor control.
+- Integrate sensors and motor control
-- Program autonomous behavior using Arduino.
+- Program autonomous behavior using Arduino

 ---

-## Materials Used
+## 🔧 Materials Used

 | Component | Description |
 |-----------|-------------|